maheshsabnis/blazeclan_exp/reactjsapp/README.md

 - Create a Server-side search of the Employees BAsed on the DeptName,
     - CReate API for the Search
     - CReate a React Component to implement this logic

+# Date: 23-09-2021
+1. Take an experince of Routing for the Employees by accesing the Employees REST API (DO IT Now)
+2. IMplement the Routing for the LOgistics App with following guidelines
+    - End-user can register him self as customer and only he can see following links
+        - Record and update Customer Information
+        - Register Order
+        - Update Order
+        - Delete order if it has not already been dispatched
+    - Administrator can Register/Update/Delete Vendor
+    - Adminustrator and Vendor Can Register/Update/Delete
+        - Truck Info
+        - Driver INfo
+        - Destination
+        - Rates
+    - Administrator can also register the Staff
+        - Accountant
+        - Loading People
+        - Manager
+        - CLerk
+    - Manager and Administrator can perform the following
+        - Book the Dispatch for Order and Assign Truck and Driver to it
+    - Administrator/Manager/Clerk Can perform Following
+        - Generate Bill of the Dispatch
+    - NOTE: Routing Links for Various Operations e.g. Regitsre/Update/Delet, etc . will be accessible to specific roles only